-There was a billboard in Los Angeles not long ago with the heading, “Been Ripped Off By Orange Oil?” with a phone number to call for information.
-It’s assumed that enough people have felt taken-in by orange oil’s claims that the billboard was needed.
+There used to be a billboard in Los Angeles with the heading, “Been Ripped Off By Orange Oil?” with a phone number to call for information.
+One can assume that enough people felt taken-in by orange oil’s claims that the billboard was needed.

-Seems everyone is looking for natural and organic ways to address everything and many of us in the pest management industry have heeded that call.
-Western Exterminator is concerned about the environment too, and the footprint we will leave for our grandchildren, and we take great steps to use botanical oils and Bio Rational pesticides whenever possible.
+These days, it seems everyone is looking for natural and organic ways to address everything.
+Many of us in the pest management industry have heeded that call for organic pest control.
+Western Exterminator is concerned about the environment and the footprint we will leave for our grandchildren.
+We take great steps to use green pest control solutions whenever possible.

 One of the best and easiest ways to get rid of termites and prevent termites from returning is to contact your local Western Exterminator office today.
 We will inspect your property for termite damage and offer solutions to keep termites away.

-In fact, in our residential service we have reduced the use of traditional pesticides by nearly 70% since 2000 with our pestfree365 residential service.
-But frankly some companies are taking advantage of consumers when it comes to orange oil.
+At Western Exterminator, we have reduced the use of traditional pesticides by nearly 70% since 2000 with our PestFree365+ residential service.
+But frankly, some companies are taking advantage of consumers when it comes to orange oil.

-Now, we love oranges as much as the next guy but we have to set the record straight about orange oil and termites: Yes, orange oil has its place and is a product Western Exterminator has on its termite management playlist but we don’t spin that record (or download it from iTunes!) all that often; in fact it’s never been a #1.
+Now, we love oranges as much as the next guy but we have to set the record straight about using orange oil for termites.
+Orange oil has its place and is a product Western Exterminator has on its termite management playlist but we don’t spin that record (or stream it!) all that often; in fact, it’s never been a #1 hit.

 Studies show orange oil is not 100% effective for termite control

 Why you ask?
-A recent study from the University of California showed that under ideal laboratory conditions, orange oil delivered only a 77% termite mortality rate.
-A 77% average is good if you are a baseball player, but for a termite management professional and their customers, those numbers add up to disaster.
+A study from the University of California showed that under ideal laboratory conditions, orange oil delivered only a 77% termite mortality rate.
+A 77% average is good if you are a baseball player, but not for termite control.
+For a termite management professional and their customers, those numbers add up to disaster.

-It only takes two termites to restart a colony (termites are believers in lean manufacturing practices!) and if you do not eliminate the entire colony in a structure, you can leave behind very ticked off, hungry termites with a wood chip on their tiny shoulders.
+It only takes two termites to restart a colony (termites are believers in lean manufacturing practices!).
+If you do not eliminate the entire colony in a structure, you can leave behind very angry, hungry termites with a wood chip on their tiny shoulders.

 Those two hungry termites will eventually expand their brood to thousands and they will have just one mission in mind – eat as much of the wood in your home as they can.
-That means your kitchen cabinets, floor board and wall supports, outdoor decks, anything made of wood are all potential items for their shopping list!
+That means your kitchen cabinets, floorboard and wall supports, outdoor decks…anything made of wood is a potential item for their shopping list!

-Referencing the University of California study, and using nice round numbers, if the termite colony in your home only had 100 members (and that my friend is not even close to the thousands and thousands in a normal colony), orange oil could say good-bye to 77 but that would leave 23 still ready to party at and on your house.
+Referencing the University of California study, and using nice round numbers, if the termite colony in your home only had 100 members (not even close to the thousands and thousands in a normal colony), orange oil could say good-bye to 77 but that would leave 23 still ready to feast on your home.

-Orange oil may not eliminate a termite colony
+Orange oil termite treatment may not eliminate a termite colony

 As the results from the U.C. research study indicate, orange oil may not eliminate the entire colony and can leave homeowners vulnerable.
-And, after spending hundreds or thousands of dollars on a termite treatment, the homeowners I’ve spoken with expect that no less 100% of the termites will be eliminated.
+And, after spending hundreds or thousands of dollars on termite treatment, homeowners expect that no less 100% of the termites will be eliminated.
 77% just isn’t good enough!

 What is a drywood termite?

-Drywood termites, unlike their subterranean brethren, want nothing to do with dirt.
-They would rather take the less messy road and infest dried wood – wood with less than 12% moisture – in a structure.
+Drywood termites, unlike their subterranean counterpart, want nothing to do with dirt.
+They would rather take the less messy road and infest dried wood – wood with less than 12% moisture.

 How do you know if you have drywood termites?